MarilynMaika/DSA4020_PSA_Project_G2/README.md

 ---

-## 6. Current Status: Week 1 Complete
+## 6. Current Status:

+- Data Collection

+- Data Cleaning

+- EDA

+- Initial Finetuning Done!

 Individual scraping efforts fell short of the 5,000-sentence target on their own, so the team combined every member's output into one **merged scraped dataset**, then built a pipeline to